The Copycat Perceptron: Smashing Barriers Through Collective Learning

-for all $\mu\in\left\{ 1,\ldots,M\right\} $, where the symbol $\cdot$ denotes the scalar product.
-The normalization factor in Eq. \eqref{eq:def_output_teacher} is chosen such that the energy of the model is extensive in the system size $N$.
-Each student adjusts their weights to minimize an appropriate cost function, which in general accounts for the number of misclassified examples, i.e., those for which their label differs from the teacher's prescription.
-Moreover, students interact through a pairwise ferromagnetic coupling, favoring configurations in which students have high mutual overlap; in other words, imitation between students is favored.
-At nonzero temperature, each student assigns a nonzero energetic cost to the misclassified data, i.e., if the student's output differs from the teacher's, $\sigma_u^{\mu} \neq \sigma_0^{\mu}$.
-We now need to define learning by specifying the actual Hamiltonian of the system.
-Following~\citep{engel_statistical_2001}, we first define the \textit{stability parameters} as
+for $\mu\in\left\{ 1,\ldots,M\right\} $, where the symbol $\cdot$ denotes the scalar product and $u=0$ refers to the teacher.
+The normalization factor in Eq. \eqref{eq:def_output_teacher} ensures that the energy of the model is extensive in the system size $N$.
+At fixed planted configuration, the labels generated by the teacher are noiseless according to \eqref{eq:def_output_teacher} so that the Bayes-optimal temperature is $T=0$.

-where $\Delta_{u}^{\mu} > 0$ whenever the input $\mu$ is correctly classified by the student $u$ (i.e., as prescribed by the teacher).
-We can now define an arbitrary potential
+Each student adjusts their weights to minimize an appropriate cost function, which accounts for the number of misclassified examples, i.e. those where the assigned label differs from that of the teacher.
+Moreover, the students will interact through a pairwise ferromagnetic coupling that favours configurations in which students have a high mutual overlap.
+In other words: Imitation between students is encouraged.